PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     ### Known bugs
     - Some colours with more than 6 alphanumeric colours don't appear on the old versions of Microsoft Edge and Internet Explorer.
-    - On the 'recipe.html' page, the thumbnail images on each recipe slightly pushes the content to be very narrow on mobile view.
-However, i thought this was a better solution than having no pictures, as i feel recipes without pictures don't work as well.
+    - On the services page and the contact page, the footer creeps up on the page in large width viewing due to reduced amount of content on these pages.

     ## Deployment
     Gitpod was used to develop my project.
 Here i could create code and complete some debugging.
 Gitpod allows you to run a preview of the website, but nothing here can be seen by the users.
 This is basically like a demo of what the website will look like without going live.